Image

 A manslaughter charge in Perry County, MO may be serious, but it’s not a foregone conclusion.
 There are multiple ways to push back, challenge the prosecution, and in some cases get the charges reduced or dismissed altogether.

-• Self-Defense or Defending Others: If you acted to stop immediate harm in Perry County, MO, Missouri law may protect your actions, even in serious situations.
+• Self-Defense or Defense of Others: If you acted to defend yourself or someone else from immediate danger in the Perry County, MO area, Missouri law may justify your actions, even in cases involving serious harm.

-• Miranda Violations and Statement Issues: If your rights were violated during questioning in or around Perry County, MO, what you said may not be used against you.
+• Miranda Violations and Statement Issues: Statements obtained in or around Perry County, MO without proper legal safeguards may be excluded from evidence.

 • Causation Problems: If other factors contributed to the death, it may be difficult for the prosecution to prove that your actions were the direct cause.

-Talk to a Perry County, MO Manslaughter Defense Lawyer Right Away
+Speak with a Combs Waterkotte Perry County, MO Manslaughter Defense Lawyer Today

 Call (314) 900-HELP or contact us now to get started with a skilled manslaughter attorney in Perry County, MO.